expo/expo-github-action/README.md

 ## Used secrets

 To authenticate with your Expo account, use the variables listed below.
-In the Expo action you can define `secrets = ["EXPO_CLI_USERNAME", "EXPO_CLI_PASSWORD"]` to have them available.
+For more info, see [Automatic Expo login](#automatic-expo-login).

 variable            | description
 ---                 | ---
 `EXPO_CLI_USERNAME` | The email address or username of your Expo account.
 `EXPO_CLI_PASSWORD` | The password of your Expo account, [automatically picked up by the cli][link-expo-cli-password].

-> Some Expo commands don't require authentication.
-> Simply omit the `secrets = [...]` if you don't need it.

 ## Example workflows